mzandvliet/RainworldModLoader/README.md

 You should now have a VS2017 solution that patches your game when ran, builds the mod assemblies and puts them in the game mod folder.

 *Note: currently this project contains multiple example mods which will eventually migrate to their own repositories.
 They're purely there to help quickly iterate on the mod api design.
-You can delete them, overwrite them, or disable them in the solution's build configuration.*
+You can delete them, overwrite them, or enable/disable them in the solution's build configuration.*

 # Debugging